EbmeyerSt/GEnView/README.md

                         of cores to run the script on -id IDENTITY, --identity IDENTITY
-                        identity cutoff for hits to be saved to the database --erase               erase results of previous analysis and create new ones -scov SUBJECT_COVERAGE, --subject_coverage SUBJECT_COVERAGE
+                        identity cutoff for hits to be saved to the database -scov SUBJECT_COVERAGE, --subject_coverage SUBJECT_COVERAGE
                         minimum coverage for a hit to be saved to db -split SPLIT          number of files to obtain for processing flanking regions